Eligibility criteria

 CHRA welcomes applications from providers serving diverse communities, such as Māori and Pasifika providers, or providers serving specific tenant groups.

-For example, CHRA welcomes discussion with aspiring Māori CHPs to understand how their tikanga and organisational approach inform their organisational policies and process and meet the required Performance Standards.
+For example, CHRA welcomes discussion with aspiring Māori CHPs to understand how their tikanga and organisational approach inform their organisational policies and processes and how they can meet the required performance standards.